-Let's dive into the best places to go on a safari in Kenya, including the reasons that make these safari destinations special.
+Let’s explore some of the best places to go on safari in Kenya, and what makes each safari destination so uniquely special.

 1. Amboseli National Park